-In addition, existing public transit facilities will serve the site, with a Route 54 bus stop located less than 1/4 of a mile away on Mathilda Avenue, a Mary/Moffett Caltrain shuttle stop 1/3 of a mile away at Mary and Maude Avenues, a Route 32 Community Bus stop located 1/2 a mile away at Mathilda/Indio, the Caltrain Sunnyvale station slightly over 3/4 of a mile away and a Light Rail station located approximately 1-1/2 mile away.
+In addition, existing public transit facilities will serve the site, with a Route 54 bus stop located less than 1/4 of a mile away on Mathilda Ave., a Mary/Moffett Caltrain shuttle stop 1/3 of a mile away at Mary and Maude Avenues, a Route 32 Community Bus stop located 1/2 a mile away at Mathilda/Indio, the Caltrain Sunnyvale station slightly over 3/4 of a mile away and a Light Rail station located approximately 1-1/2 mile away.
 The new public sidewalk along the project frontage will also help to enhance pedestrian amenities.
-Bike lanes extend near the site to the intersections of Maude and Pastoria, and bike lanes will soon be constructed on Mathilda Avenue to Maude Avenue and Maude Avenue between Pastoria and Mathilda.
+Bike lanes extend near the site to the intersections of Maude Avenue and Pastoria Avenue, and bike lanes will soon be constructed on Mathilda Avenue to Maude Avenue and Maude Avenue between Pastoria Avenue and Mathilda Avenue.

 Citywide Development Pool: In 1999 the City Council adopted policies for considering projects in industrial zoning districts that exceed the threshold FAR for the zone.
 The 26 review criteria are included in the Findings (Attachment 3).
 The Council also adopted a Citywide Development Pool from which higher FAR projects would draw square footage for their project.
-The pool applies to industrially zoned properties outside of the Moffett Park Specific Plan area and started with 3.4M s.f. (as adjusted after the Moffett Park Specific Plan was adopted in 2004).
+The pool applies to industrially zoned properties outside of the Moffett Park Specific Plan area and started with 3.4 million square feet (as adjusted after the Moffett Park Specific Plan was adopted in 2004).
 The pool was created by credited floor area of industrial sites developed with non-industrial/office uses such as places of worship, hotels and utilities.
 The pool is adjusted when a Use Permit for an industrial/office project is approved, when sites are rezoned to a higher FAR and when a non-industrial use is eliminated.
-This project would remove 19,310 square feet from the pool, leaving a balance of about 2.1M square feet.
+This project would remove 19,310 square feet from the pool, leaving a balance of about 1.9 million square feet.

-Balanced Growth Profile: An updated Balanced Growth profile (December 2013) is included as Attachment 9.
+Balanced Growth Profile: An updated Balanced Growth profile (February 2014) is included as Attachment 9.
 The profile reflects: 1) projects built; 2) projects approved; and, 3) this pending project.
 The Balanced Growth Profile helps illustrate the project on a citywide basis.